 - The VAL server has decided to use an MBS session for VAL service group communications associated to VAL service group X.

-- VAL UE 2 to n are within the MBS service area where the MBS session is configured.
+- VAL UE 2 to n are within the MBS service area (if the session is limited to an area) where the MBS session is configured.